sheldonhull/sheldonhull.hugo/content/blog/2020-07-20-how-to-iterate-through-a-list-of-objects-with-terraforms-for_each-function.md

 slug: how-to-iterate-through-a-list-of-objects-with-terraforms-for-each-function
 date: 2020-07-29T16:00:00-05:00
 toc: true
-excerpt: While iterating through a map has been the main way I've handled this, I finally ironed out how to use expressions with Terraform to allow an object list to be the source of a for_each operation.
+summary: While iterating through a map has been the main way I've handled this, I finally ironed out how to use expressions with Terraform to allow an object list to be the source of a for_each operation.
 This makes feeding Terraform plans from yaml or other collection input much easier to work with.